Your visitors pass: Employees

 To keep Schiphol safe and secure, strict rules apply to Visitor Passes, visitors and their escorts.

-- Your employer can only apply for a Visitor Pass for you if you have a valid, permanent Schiphol Pass for the Security Restricted Areas, non-Security Restricted Areas and/or Secured Premises.
+- Your employer can only apply for a Visitor Pass for you if you have a valid, permanent Schiphol Pass for the restricted and clean areas of the airport.

 - Schiphol Group has the right to reject a request for a Visitor Pass without stating the reason for doing so.